Idaho music event canceled amid immigration enforcement fear

 "Immigration is doing their work on a daily basis, that is true," Morales said.
 "That's what they do.
 It is important for all community members, regardless of their immigration status, to know their rights in regards to law enforcement."

-Jerome County Sheriff George Oppedyk said he didn't have information about ICE agents in the area.
+Jerome City Police Dan Hall said he didn't have information about ICE agents in the area.
 "It is absolutely possible that ICE could do a raid and we wouldn't know about it," he said.

 Ticketholders were told to get refunds from where they purchased tickets.

-Note: This story has been corrected to say that Jerome City Police Dan Hall said he didn't have information about ICE agents in the area.